Habeeb142/VLearn/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Home
+This houses the 5 different tabs we have and it serves as the index page

 ## Different Tabs

 Different tabs exist on the application viz-a-viz: